Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Adaptation

-Slow recovery of microflora
+Slow restoration of microflora

 Pregnancy